 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Commission does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The federal investment trust accounts are redeemable upon demand and, therefore, are not susceptible to interest rate risk.
+The Commission adopted a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The terms of initial investments and reinvestments of funds shall not exceed sixty months.
+The federal investment trust accounts are redeemable upon demand and, therefore, are not susceptible to significant interest rate risk.
 The certificates of deposit mature in less than two years.